shuibing9420/shuibing9420.github.io/_pages/about.md

-I have received numerous awards, including the 2020 IEEE TPDS Award for Editorial Excellence, the third prize of the Hubei Provincial Science and Technology Information Achievement Award in 2019-2020, and the Best Paper Award at the SPEED'2008 workshop.
+I have received numerous awards, including the 2020 IEEE TPDS Award for Editorial Excellence, the third prize of the Hubei Provincial Science and Technology Information Achievement Award in 2019-2020, and the Best Paper Award of the SPEED'2008 workshop.

 **Announcement:** We have new Master, Ph.D., and Post-Doc